paul-j-lucas/c_exception/README.md

     -Wno-dangling-else -Wno-shadow

-(or eqivalent for your compiler) to suppress warnings in the library code.
+(or equivalent for your compiler) to suppress warnings when using the library code.

 **Paul J. Lucas**
 San Francisco Bay Area, California, USA